Humaidu/material/Introduction-to-Raspberry-Pi:-Labs.md

     sudo userdel -r pi

 This has deleted the original default user.
-Now someone needs to know your password before they can login.
+Now someone needs to know your password before they can login!

 ## Discover